 A MICRO ECONOMICS READER FROM

-The thoroughly updated and revised 25th edition of Real World Micro contains new articles addressing the latest real-world issues and controversies, including the size and power of banks, the minimum wage, CEO pay, the “gig” economy, net neutrality, stock-market gyrations, nuclear plant closure, Puerto Rico’s debt crisis, and Trump’s tariffs and trade policy.
-This edition also includes a new policy-spotlight chapter on the causes of deindustrialization.
+The thoroughly updated and revised 29th edition of Real World Micro contains new articles addressing the latest real-world issues and controversies, including the impact of the Covid-19 pandemic on the economy, and ongoing issues such as the minimum wage, CEO pay, the “gig” economy, net neutrality, stock-market gyrations, and trade policy.
+This edition includes an expanded policy-spotlight chapter on the causes of deindustrialization.
 The articles in Real World Micro bring complex topics to life and highlight the effects of economic change on communities, workers, and the environment.

-“The principles of economics textbooks (yes, even mine) tend to be on the dull side and leave aspects of the economy and economics unchallenged.
-Real World Micro and Macro can spice up your course and lead students to ask the type of questions they should be asking.”
+“The principles of economics books (yes, even mine) tend to be on the dull side and leave aspects of the economy and economics unchallenged.
+Real World Micro and Macro can spice up your course and lead students to ask the type of questions they should be asking.” —DAVID COLANDER, Middlebury College

 Economic Affairs Bureau, Inc.